orangeglasses/vROAST/README.md

 # vROast

-This repo does not hold the vROast code but is used for issue and release management
+This repo does not hold the vROast code but is used for issue and release management.